-- Artistic freedom is a complex, sensitive, and sometimes controversial issue.
+- Artistic freedom is a sensitive, and sometimes controversial issue.
 The importance of art in society has increased, which means that it can be perceived as more threatening.
 Contemporary art is often at the centre of public debate.
 A shift that has led to art being attacked from several directions in Sweden, as well as globally.
-Artists are subjected to murder, violence, threats, hatred, harassment, and censorship.
+Artists are subjected to murder, violence, threats, hatred, harassment, political interference and censorship.
 We are in a time where we need to defend artistic freedom.
 Each country has its own challenges.
 These are questions that have no easy answers, but we must not turn a blind eye to them because they reflect our time.
 IFACCA summits are based on an open dialogue and we are honoured to be able to cooperate with them to enable international discussion and learn from each other on such an urgent issue.

 Magdalena Moreno, Executive Director, IFACCA:

 - We operate in complex times, yet the vital role of arts and culture in public life remains a constant.
 With the 9th World Summit, we aspire to foster international exchange between diverse actors to confirm arts and culture as a public good that furthers inclusive social transformation.
 Such transformation relies on cultural expressions that represent the full diversity and dynamism our cultural ecosystems and societies, through both creation and participation.
 The pandemic shows us that these things cannot be taken for granted and makes more urgent the need to consider artistic freedom, our rights and responsibilities, and the conditions for its existence.
 It is an honour to work in partnership with the Swedish Arts Council – with its longstanding commitment to artistic freedom – to lead a global conversation that will define our shared future.